zineos/aimet/Docs/featureguide/adascale.rst

 AdaScale introduces trainable parameters (gamma, beta, s2, s3) in the weight quantizers of every supported module and performs BKD (Blockwise Knowledge Distillation) by comparing quantized output of every supported block with its FP32 equivalent.

 From AdaScale perspective, a block is defined as a non-leaf module which takes in one activation input tensor and outputs one activation tensor.
+AdaScale also requires blocks to be contiguous to perform optimization.

 Warning: This feature is currently experimental.